-The dispensary fridges were clean, tidy and well organised and records of temperatures were maintained.
+The dispensary fridge was clean, tidy and well organised and records of temperatures were maintained.
 The maximum and minimum temperatures were within the required range of 2 to 8 degrees Celsius.

-Logs were kept of deliveries made to patients based both in the community and in care homes with appropriate signatures.
+Logs were kept of deliveries made to patients based in the community with appropriate signatures.
 Confidentiality was maintained when obtaining signatures.
 The manager described the process followed in the event of failed deliveries to ensure that patients received their delivery in a timely manner, particularly those considered to be vulnerable.

 Patient returned medication was dealt with appropriately.
-Confidential patient information was generally removed or obliterated from patient returned medication.
+Confidential patient information was removed or obliterated from patient returned medication.
 Records of recalls and alerts were seen and were annotated with the outcome, the date and who had actioned it.

-Principle 5 - Equipment and facilities Standards met
+Principle 5 - Equipment and facilities ✓ Standards met

 The pharmacy uses appropriate equipment and facilities to provide its services.
 It keeps these clean and tidy.
-The pharmacy stores its completed prescriptions in a way that means people's private information could be seen by the public.